thebigfilecom/thebigfile-com-dev/submodules/motoko/doc/md/base/Region.md

 A new, empty `Region` is allocated using function `new()`.

 Regions are stateful objects and can be distinguished by the numeric identifier returned by function `id(region)`.
-Every region owns an initially empty, but growable sequence of virtual IC stable memory pages.
+Every region owns an initially empty, but growable sequence of virtual BIG stable memory pages.
 The current size, in pages, of a region is returned by function `size(region)`.
 The size of a region determines the range, [ 0, ..., size(region)*2^16 ), of valid byte-offsets into the region; these offsets are used as the source and destination of `load`/`store` operations on the region.